Led Zeppelin Scandinavian Tour 1968

-Led Zeppelin's 1968 tour of Scandinavia was a concert tour of Denmark, Sweden, and Norway by the English rock band.
-The tour commenced on 7 September and concluded on 24 September 1968.
-It was Led Zeppelin's first concert tour.
-However, the band was billed under the name "The Yardbirds" at the time.
+The English rock band Led Zeppelin staged a concert tour of Scandinavia in September 1968.
+The shows marked the band's first concert tour, though they were billed under the name "the Yardbirds".

 Overview

 Led Zeppelin's debut tour was an outstanding contractual commitment left over from The Yardbirds.
 The band's first concert at Teen Club, a school gymnasium in Gladsaxe, Denmark, was performed exactly two months to the day after The Yardbirds' final concert.
 The band's manager, Peter Grant, later said of this first concert: "Standing by the side of the stage, it was obvious that there was special chemistry."